-From time to time, certain donor-restricted endowment funds may have fair values less than the amount required to be maintained by donors or by law (underwater endowments).
+From time to time, certain donor-restricted endowment funds may have fair market values less than the amount required to be maintained by donors or by law (underwater endowments).
 The Foundation has interpreted UPMIFA to permit spending from underwater endowments in accordance with prudent measures required under law.
-This excess amount totaled \$33,783 and \$23,292 as of December 31, 2020 and 2019, respectively, and related to 9 and 5 different permanent endowment funds in 2020 and 2019, respectively.
-There was no aggregate deficiency when adding all of the endowment funds with donor restrictions as of December 31, 2020 and 2019, respectively.
+This excess amount totaled \$27,396 and \$33,783 as of December 31, 2021 and 2020, respectively, and related to 9 and 5 different permanent endowment funds in 2021 and 2020, respectively.
+There was no aggregate deficiency when adding all of the endowment funds with donor restrictions as of December 31, 2021 and 2020, respectively.

-Note 9.
+Note 8.
 Net Assets Released from Restrictions

-Net assets were released from donor restrictions by incurring expenses satisfying the restricted purpose or by occurrence of the passage of time or other events specified by the donors as follows for the years ended December 31, 2020 and 2019:
+Net assets were released from donor restrictions by incurring expenses satisfying the restricted purpose or by occurrence of the passage of time or other events specified by the donors as follows for the years ended December 31, 2021 and 2020: